subor/sdk/docs/en/topics/bios.md

 # BIOS

-Similar to other devices, the Ruyi box has BIOS firmware.
+Similar to other devices, Ruyi has BIOS firmware.

 ## Version

-__Checking BIOS version__
+__Checking BIOS version of Running Machine__

 - When machine starts
     1. Press `F2` to enter BIOS setup